MB-Team-THI/UAHL-RevStED/README.md

 # UAHL-RevStED
-Official repository for the vehicle state estimation dataset and UAHL architecture
+Official repository for the real vehicle state estimation dataset and UAHL architecture

  **Overview**